 Fate beat me over the head with stories until I submitted.

 In the winter of 2003, Dan was 52 years old and planning for a future where he would tour less and have fewer responsibilities.
 He wanted to live in Santa Fe and get back to painting.
 He wanted to spend more time in Maine, sailing and getting into digital photography.
 For all of that to happen, he would have to sell his 600-acre ranch in Pagosa Springs, Colorado.
 Running the ranch took a lot of time and money - Dan paid the bills by touring for months every year.
 It was time to downsize.

 The ranch went on the market the following spring and then, in June of 2004, Dan was diagnosed with advanced prostate cancer.
-After a few referrals and much discussion we decided to get treated in Boston.
+After a few referrals and much discussion we decided to seek treatment in Boston.
 Leaving the ranch in the hands of the ranch manager and on-site manager, we headed to our home in Maine.
 The battle had begun, and it would be our focus for the next three and a half years.

 There were times when life seemed almost normal.
 We never lost hope that we would defeat the cancer, but the prognosis wasn’t good; the odds were against us.
 So, Dan began planning for a future where he wouldn’t be here.